larcoverde/smutils/README.md

    ```sh
    git clone https://github.com/larcoverde/smutils
    ```
-   codeberg repository is no longer maintened
+   codeberg repository is no longer maintened, soon it will be back

 2. **compile and install**